 We use non-linearity layers for this, and we put them directly after the convolutional layer.
 Multiple non-linearity layer types exist, of which these are most widely used:

 The preferable non-linear layer of choice these days is the ReLu layer, though.
 Researchers have identified that models using these type of activation functions (non-linear layers) are faster to train, which saves computational resources.
 This does not mean that sigmoid and tanh based CNNs are useless, possibly even the contrary.
 However, it will take longer to train, and for most tasks this would not be necessary, as ReLu would perform fine for them.
+Please note that a wide variety of activation functions is available these days.
+Click the link for an overview.
+It also includes activation functions that attempt to improve the ReLU activation function mentioned above.

 We know that the CNN's convolutional layer reduces the input.
 This reduction is however very small: using one filter, the 32x32x3 RGB image input into the convolutional layer leads to a 28x28x1 output.